 If you are in Naples in December, make sure to check out the colorful, decorated yachts and boats that cruise through the canals.

-Second Street is a 15-block entertainment district located in downtown Long Beach near Belmont Shore and Naples.
+Second Street is a 15-block entertainment district downtown Long Beach near Belmont Shore and Naples.

 Second Street is a popular shopping and dining hub.

-It is home to unique restaurants and cafes, boutiques, and specialty shops.
+It is home to unique restaurants, cafes, boutiques, and specialty shops.